Mount Sinai Medical Center: History

 The second Jewish hospital to be established in the city, Mount Sinai Hospital differed from Michael Reese Hospital, which had been established in 1881 on Chicago's South Side primarily by German Jews, whereas Mount Sinai was founded by Eastern European Jews.
 Unlike other hospitals, Mount Sinai had a kosher kitchen.

-Morris Kurtzon sought to provide the West Side community in Chicago a suitable hospital, one where Jewish doctors could practice without facing exclusion from hospital staffs by anti-Semitism.
-Purchasing with his own money the bankrupt Maimonides Hospital, Kurtzon re-organized it under the name Mount Sinai Hospital Association.
+Morris Kurtzon sought to provide the West Side community in Chicago with a suitable hospital, one where Jewish doctors could practice without facing exclusion from hospital staff by anti-Semitism.
+Purchasing with his own money the bankrupt Maimonides Hospital, Kurtzon reorganized it under the name Mount Sinai Hospital Association.
 He refused an attractive offer to sell the property to the University of Illinois, preferring to donate it for the benefit of the entire community.
 The community responded to this gesture with a strenuous effort to build financial support for the new hospital.
 Although women had not traditionally been welcome to participate in many communal activities, the early history of Mount Sinai included a strong presence of women among its supporters.
 Kurtzon devoted a good deal of his time to planning and designing the new facility.
 The final hospital plans were drawn up by the Chicago architectural firm of Schmidt, Garden and Erikson.
 Garcy Corporation of Piedmont, Alabama, designed custom equipment for the new hospital, much of it made of stainless steel.

 Ruth Rothstein, who served as the president of the hospital from the 1970s to the 1990s, resisted calls to move Mount Sinai to the suburbs.